yhoogstrate/segmentation-fold/doc/md/INSTALL.md

 The doxygen package is version specific because of the Markdown support implemented in 1.8.3 and above.

-To automatically make the synax of the code tidy you should have installed the package:
+To automatically make (new) code styled similar to the programming style using in this package, you should have installed the package:

 	astyle